Ham-ish/Y12-Game-Dev-Blog/Blogs/Blog 4.md

 I was mostly focusing on the phishing ones and the security structure one

-The security structure was just the one that Lockheed Martin uses and is written on a security PDF that is Google-searchable, and i couldn't for the life of me figure out what the Phishing ones were.
+The security structure was just the one that Lockheed Martin uses and is written on a security PDF that is Google-searchable, and I couldn't for the life of me figure out what the Phishing ones were.

 ### Preparing for Exams